Skip to main content

 Click Create Dashboard to get started.

-2. This will launch a New Dashboard window.
+3. This will launch the New Dashboard window.

-3. First, you’ll need to enter the URL of your Looker Studio dashboard in the URL field and click Open Dashboard
+4. Under Start with a link, you’ll need to enter the URL of your dashboard in the URL field and click Open Dashboard.

 Option 1: Capture Dashboard